February 21, 2018 - Yonder

 Luckily, travel medical coverage may offer reimbursements for any emergency medical care needed for anyone who is listed on the travel insurance plan.
 It’s also typically more affordable than other plans because it doesn’t offer the package plan ‘benefits’ that come with comprehensive travel insurance.

-It’s important to note here that rental car insurance and travel medical coverage are separately policies and need to be purchased separately.
+It’s important to note here that rental car insurance and travel medical coverage are separate policies and need to be purchased separately.

 Do you need more advice on whether or not you should get rental car insurance?
 How about with help figuring out which travel insurance plan is right for you?
 We are happy to answer any and all questions you may have, all you have to do is contact us.